websanco/liferay-learn/docs/dxp/latest/en/liferay-internals/extending-liferay/overriding-osgi-services.md

 * `S1J6CharlieImpl`: 101
 * `S1J6DogImpl`: 101

-When deployed, the highest ranking service takes priority and is bound to `S1J6Portlet` after a Liferay server restart.
+When deployed, the highest ranking service takes priority and is bound to `S1J6Portlet`.
 If more than one service has the same ranking, the first service registered takes priority.
 Lower ranking services are ignored.

 ## Deploy the Overriding Module and Config File